how to remember names

 For example, if you meet someone at a networking event, you might jot down their name along with their job title and any specific interests they mention right after it ends.
 Or, if you meet someone at a social gathering, you might write down their name along with any mutual acquaintances or shared hobbies when you get home later.

-Benefits of Remembering Names
+Benefits of remembering names

 At this point, you might be wondering: Why is important to put in the work to improve your name recall?